 Early this year, I began studying revenue-enablement trends to learn more about current priorities, challenges and best practices.
+What I’ve learned in just a few months has been both eye-opening and deeply concerning.

 More than one in four revenue enablers reported a job loss during the study period.
 Such deep cuts often have a cascading effect throughout organizations.
 Fewer people supporting the sales force disrupts the continuity of support and can create an environment of fear and anxiety.